kmdn89/CEHv10_Ultimate_Study_Guide/11 - Cryptography 101.md

   - Some self-synchronizing **stream ciphers** have been also attacked successfully in that way.

 - **Replay attack**
-  - Usually performed within context of MITM attack
+  - Usually performed within context of **MITM attack**
-  - Hacker repeats a portion of cryptographic exchange in hopes of fooling the system to setup a communications channel
+  - Hacker repeats a portion of cryptographic exchange in hopes of **fooling the system to : login / setup a communications channel**
   - Doesn't know the actual data - just has to get timing right

 - **Side-Channel Attack**
-  - Monitors environmental factors such as :
+  - Monitors **environmental factors** such as :
-      - power consumtion,
+      - power consumption,
       - timing & delay .